4. Creating Input Files¶

 Note

-Checks during the initialization are maid to avoid users to use “liquid thermo librairies” in gas phase simulations or to use “liquid phase libraries” obtained in another solvent that the one defined in the input file in liquid phase simulations.
+Checks during the initialization are made to avoid users using “liquid thermo libraries” in gas phase simulations or using “liquid phase libraries” obtained in another solvent than the one defined in the input file in liquid phase simulations.

 You can specify your own reaction library in the location section.
 In the following example, the user has created a reaction library with a few additional reactions specific to n-butane, and these reactions are to be used in addition to the Glarborg C3 library: